 Everything from plumbing and heating repairs to exterior work and spring cleaning is localized when you live on one floor.
 Scaffolding isn't necessary.
-You don't have to own two vacuums, one for the upper floor and one for the lower floor unless you want to regularly drag the cleaner up the stairs to spiff up your carpeting on the second or third floor.
+You don't have to own two vacuums, one for the upper floor and one for the lower floor if you don't want to regularly drag the cleaner up and down.

 It's also more cost-efficient to air condition or heat just one floor.
-You won't have as much wall area and roof area that is exposed to the weather and the elements.
+You won't have as much wall area and roof area that's exposed to the weather and the elements.
 Ongoing utility costs can be a primary consideration if you're on a tight or even a somewhat constricted budget.

 It's All About Personal Taste

 Personal taste will inevitably win out when you're deciding to buy a single story or a multi-level home.
-A single-family home is often prized and might sell faster than a two-story home in a suburban area, while people generally prefer multi-level properties in older city neighborhoods.
+A single-story home is often prized and might sell faster than a two-story home in a suburban area, while people generally prefer multi-level properties in older city neighborhoods.

 Do not buy or build a one-story home that's surrounded by two-story homes.
 You could run into resale issues.